-Mr. Burnim has been a member of the Argus Group Holdings Limited's Board of Directors for nine years.
-Mr. Burnim is managing director of iQ Venture Partners, Inc., a boutique investment advisory group that raises capital for emerging companies and hedge funds.
-He previously worked at Citibank/Citicorp for over 25 years where he served as Senior Credit, Senior Securities and Senior Corporate Officer, running U.S. Corporate Banking, European Corporate Finance, European Capital Markets and U.S. Private Banking.
+Mr. Burnim has been a member of the Argus Group Holdings Limited's Board of Directors for 10 years.
+He currently serves as a Trustee of Allianz VIP Trust and Allianz VIP Fund of Fund Trust, Chairman of EGB Insurance, Emrys Technology, Sterling Bank & Trust Limited, and on the Board of Sterling Trust (Cayman) Limited and Turing Motor Company.
+He is founder and director of Stellar Energy Foundation.
+He serves on numerous education, artistic, and religious not-for-profit Boards.
+He previously worked for Citibank/Citicorp for over 25 years in the USA and Europe, where he served as Senior Credit, Senior Securities and Senior Corporate Officer, running U.S. Corporate Banking, European Corporate Finance, European Capital Markets and U.S. Private Banking.
 Mr. Burnim is an honors graduate of Harvard College and Harvard Business School.
-He currently serves as a Trustee of Allianz VIP Trust and Allianz VIP Fund of Fund Trust, Chairman of EGB Insurance, Emrys Technology, Sterling Bank & Trust Limited, Sterling Trust (Cayman) Limited.
-He also serves on numerous education, artistic, and religious not-for-profit Boards.